Board Roster and Bios

 Contact Leslie

-Leslie Clayton is Vice President and Speaker of the House.
-She is serving her seventh term on the AAPA Board of Directors, building on her extensive record of service to the Academy.
+As President-Elect, Leslie is serving her eighth term on the AAPA Board of Directors, building on her extensive record of service to the Academy.
 Beginning her leadership career in the Student Academy’s Assembly of Representatives, she has since held progressive leadership roles in the House of Delegates: representing the Minnesota Academy of PAs, on the Standing Rules Committee, and leading multiple Reference Committees.
 She also represented the Academy on important policy issues by serving as a member of the PA Full Practice Authority Task Force and representing AAPA on the National Committee for Quality Assurance Patient-Centered Medical Home.
-Her leadership career also extends to multiple constituent organizations, where she served in multiple leadership roles, including president and legislative chair of the Minnesota chapter.
+Her leadership career also extends to multiple constituent organizations, where she served in leadership roles including president and legislative chair of the Minnesota chapter.

 PA Clayton is a fierce advocate for improvement of the practice capacity of PAs.
 As the Minnesota Academy of PAs Legislative Co-Chair, she was the lead advocate and writer of the recently passed PA Practice Modernization Act, which removed supervision and delegation of scope of practice from PA practice regulations in the state of Minnesota.
 This progressive legislation was the result of PA Clayton’s leadership of legislative efforts, and her personal diligence in handling all legislative meetings and lobbyist management over the last four years.